tiktok/TikTokSans/README.md

 ## License

-This Font Software is licensed under the SIL Open Font License, Version 1.1, with Reserved Font Name "TikTok Sans".
+This Font Software is licensed under the SIL Open Font License, Version 1.1, with Reserved Font Name "TikTok".
 This license is available with a FAQ at [https://scripts.sil.org/OFL](https://scripts.sil.org/OFL).

 For more details, see [License](LICENSE).